xavierchia/xavierchia.github.io/_posts/2020-07-28-insight-epidemic.md

 Instead, what gets people really excited are [insights](https://tjcx.me/posts/defense-self-help/).
 And what is a real problem in our modern hyperconnected world is insight overload.

-[Insights are extremely addicting](/twitter) and this what makes billions of people spend hours of their life each day on Twitter, reading blog posts, and listening to podcasts.
+[Insights are extremely addicting](/twitter) and this what makes billions of people spend hours of their life [doom scrolling](https://seths.blog/2020/07/doom-scrolling/) through Twitter, reading blog posts, and listening to podcasts.
 It has become an epidemic no one has seen coming.

 ## Anatomy of the Epidemic